ideal-lab5/Grants-Program/applications/cryptex.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
 - Tony initially heard about this a year ago via the substrate website.
-Collectively, we all learned about this at the polkadot blockchain academy.
+Collectively, we all learned about the grants program at the polkadot blockchain academy.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as: